Michigan vs. Michigan State NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- Michigan has combined with its opponents to score more than 51 points in four of seven games this season.
+- Michigan and its opponents have gone over the current 51-point total in four of seven games this season.

-- In 57.1% of Michigan State's games this season (4/7), the teams combined to score more than Saturday's total of 51.
+- So far this season, 57.1% of Michigan State's games (4/7) have had more combined points than Saturday's total of 51.

-- The combined points per game average of the two teams, 72, is 21.0 points above Saturday's over/under.
+- Saturday's total is 21.0 points lower than the two team's combined 72 points per game average.

-- These two squads combine to allow 33 points per game, 18.0 fewer than this contest's over/under.
+- These two squads combine to surrender 33 points per game, 18.0 fewer than this contest's over/under.

-- The average total in Wolverines games this season is 52.0, 1.0 point more than Saturday's total of 51.
+- The average total in Wolverines games this season is 52.0, 1.0 point above Saturday's over/under of 51.

 - The 53.4 PPG average total in Spartans games this season is 2.4 points more than this game's over/under.